sail-pl/OcamlFRP/index.markdown

-val arr : ('a -> 'b) -> ('a, 'b) sf val first : ('a, 'b) sf -> ('a * 'c, 'a * 'c) sf val (>>>) : ('a, 'b) sf -> ('b, 'c) sf -> ('a, 'c) sf val (loop) : ('a * c, 'b * 'c) sf -> ('a, 'b) sf
+val arr : ('a -> 'b) -> ('a, 'b) sf val first : ('a, 'b) sf -> ('a * 'c, 'a * 'c) sf val (>>>) : ('a, 'b) sf -> ('b, 'c) sf -> ('a, 'c) sf val (loop) : ('a * c, 'b * 'c) sf -> 'c -> ('a, 'b) sf
 {% endhighlight %}

-- ```ocaml arr f` : the stream function that applies f pointwise
+- `arr f` : the stream function that applies f pointwise
-- first sf : the stream function that executes sf on the left component of the inputs and leaves the right component unchanged
+- `first sf` : the stream function that executes sf on the left component of the inputs and leaves the right component unchanged
-- sf >>> sg : the composition of sf and sg
+- `sf >>> sg` : the composition of sf and sg
-- loop sf v : executes sf feeding its second input with the former value of its output, v is the initial value
+- `loop sf v` : executes sf feeding its second input with the former value of its output, v is the initial value

 ### Examples